Cyndyblaze/My-Data-Journey-/README.md

 This Project aims at providing RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon with analysing product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.

 ### Data Sources
-The basic source of data is Amazon.xlsx which is an open sorce data and can be easily downloaded from an open source online.
+The primary source of data is Amazon.xlsx, which is an open-source data and can be easily downloaded from an open-source online.

 ### Tools Used

-- Microsoft Excel (for Data Collection, Data Cleaning, Data Manipulation and Data Integrity.
+- Microsoft Excel (for Data Collection, Data Cleaning, Data Manipulation, and Data Integrity.
 - Microsoft Power Point (for Data Presentation).

 ### Data Collection
-This is the process of gathering and measuring information on variables of interest in systemmatic way.
+This is the process of gathering and measuring information on variables of interest in a systematic way.
 It involves downloading my datasets from an open source.

 ### Data Cleaning
-Data Cleaning is the process of fixing or removing incorrect, coorrupted, incomplete data in the dataset, and duplicates.
+Data Cleaning is the process of fixing or removing incorrect, corrupted, incomplete data in the dataset and duplicates.

 ### Data Manipulation
 Data Manipulation focuses on transforming and preparing data into a useful format.